Jaroslav Foglar: Early life

-He was strongly influenced by romantic parts of Prague.
-All of the fictional towns in his novels are more or less derived from Prague.
-During the 1920s, Foglar was strongly influenced by German independent Wandervogel movement as well as Scout movement led by Antonín Benjamin Svojsík under Czech name Junák.
+He was strongly influenced by the romantic parts of Prague.
+All of the fictional towns in his novels are more or less derived from it.
+During the 1920s, Foglar was strongly influenced by the German independent Wandervogel movement as well as the Scout movement led by Antonín Benjamin Svojsík under the Czech name Junák.

 Writer and editor career, prohibited writer and the end of life

 During the 1930s and 1940s, Foglar worked as a magazine editor in one of the largest Prague publishing houses, Melantrich.
 He edited several journals for youths: